AdobeDocs/commerce-merchant-services.en/help/payment-services/configure-admin.md

 ## [!UICONTROL Apple Pay]

-The [!UICONTROL Apple Pay] payment option allows the merchant to offer Apple Pay to their shoppers, who can use Touch ID on their devices to make purchases
+The [!UICONTROL Apple Pay] payment option allows the merchant to offer Apple Pay to their shoppers, who can use Touch ID on their devices to make purchases from the Safari browser.

 See [Payments options](payments-options.md#apple-pay-button) for more information.